sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

 waiting to receive, etc. This will not lock regardless of how large of an array we pass.

-A common idiom is to have one process, usually the one with rank 0 act as a leader.
-That processes sends data out to the other processes and processes the results and decides how further computation should proceed.
+A common idiom is to have one process, usually the one with rank 0, act as a leader.
+That process sends data out to the other processes and processes the results and decides how further computation should proceed.
 Consider the following code